Peer Mediation/Conflict Resolution Programs

-Peer Mediation Training: A core group of students representing a cross-section of the school and chosen by their peers and school staff are trained to mediate disputes which arise in schools.
+Peer Mediation Training: A core group of students representing a cross-section of the school, chosen by their peers and school staff, are trained to mediate disputes which arise in schools.
 Students trained as mediators help their peers work through such common issues as peer conflicts, racial tension, clique rivalry, poor sportsmanship, and gossip.

 Peer Mediation Program In-Service and Consultation:

 This workshop and/or consultation is designed for administrators, guidance counselors and teachers.
 The focus is on organizing and implementing a successful school peer mediation program.
 Participants also learn practical conflict management principles such as separating the person from the problem, power dynamics and communication and listening skills.

 Peace Builders’ Program